beego/beedoc/en-US/mvc/controller/router.md

 - Namespace(ns ...*Namespace)

-You can nest even more function:
+More functions can be nested:

 ```
 //APIS